TOP 25 ATTRACTIONS OF MILLINOCKET & THE KATAHDIN REGION

 There are currently two fine art galleries that you can visit in downtown Millinocket:

-• Moose Prints Gallery and Gifts (featuring the landscape and wildlife photography of Mark Picard and Anita Mueller) - link
+- Moose Prints Gallery and Gifts (featuring the landscape and wildlife photography of Mark Picard and Anita Mueller) - link

-• North Light Gallery (featuring the artwork of Marsha Donahue plus more than two dozen other artists from New England) - link
+- North Light Gallery (featuring the artwork of Marsha Donahue plus more than two dozen other artists from New England) - link

 Both of these galleries display exceptional work by local artists.
-Both are in the downtown Millinocket area.

 Moose Prints Gallery and Gifts in Millinocket, Maine

-If you time your visit strategically (12:00pm-1:00pm is recommended), you can watch whitewater rafters float over the northern side of the falls.
+If you time your visit well (12:00pm-1:00pm is recommended), you can watch whitewater rafters float over the northern side of the falls.
 This is quite a sight to behold, especially if some boaters get ejected out of their boats due to the turbulence.

 You can find more information about Nesowadnehunk Falls on the New England Waterfalls website.